 SYSTEM SOFTWARE-GENERAL

-Functionality and Completeness: The Contractor shall furnish and install all software and programming necessary to provide a complete and functioning system as specified.
-The Contractor shall include all software and programming not specifically itemized in these Specifications, which is necessary to implement, maintain, operate, and diagnose the system in compliance with these and referenced Specifications.
+Functionality and Completeness: Provide all software and programming necessary to provide a complete and functioning system as specified.
+Include all software and programming not specifically itemized in these Specifications, which is necessary to implement, maintain, operate, and diagnose the system in compliance with these and referenced Specifications.

 Configuration: The software shall support the system as a distributed processing network configuration.